Dominican Citizenship Requirements & Transcription Process

 Why must it be the "most recent" cédula?

 JCE verifies the current cédula record.
 If you submit an older, superseded cédula while a newer one exists, the file can be delayed or require additional documentation.
-We check and guide you to avoid this issue when possible.

 My Dominican parent is deceased—what is required?